ibexa/documentation-developer/docs/api/field_types_reference/measurementfield.md

 ##### Constructor

-The `Measurement\Value`constructor for this Value object initializes a new Value object with the value provided.
+The `Measurement\Value` constructor for this value object initializes a new value object with the value provided.
 As its first argument it accepts an object of `Ibexa\Contracts\Measurement\Value\ValueInterface` type.